keltia/fetiche-rs/db-utils/README.md

 - For calculations involving drones, we will add a column calculating the geometric altitude and this will be used for the distance calculations.

+## `compute-localtime`

+The current drone dataset is using UTC time for everything, as it is easier not to have to deal with timezone.
+For PowerBI though, due to the way it deals with date and time, need to have separate columns, and to have another column with localtime as well.